 She was preceded in death by her parents; her husband; son-in-law Don Peterson; children: Dwight Oyler and Leisa Oyler; siblings: Rotas (Beth) Coleman, Juana (Orson) Adams.

-Funeral services for Leta will be held at 1:00 P.M. on Friday, June 13, 2025 in the Fremont LDS Ward Chapel, 24 South 100 West, where friends may call for viewing from 11-12:30 P.M. prior to the services.
+Funeral services for Leta will be held at 1:00 P.M. on Friday, June 13, 2025, in the Fremont LDS Ward Chapel, 24 South 100 West, where friends may call for viewing from 11-12:30 P.M. prior to the services.

-Livestreaming of the services can be found at springerturner.com underneath Leta's obituary about 15 minutes prior to the service.
+Live Streaming of the services can be found at springerturner.com underneath Leta's obituary about 15 minutes prior to the service.

 Burial will be in the Loa Cemetery under the care of the Springer Turner Funeral Homes of Richfield and Salina, Utah.

-To order memorial trees or send flowers to the family in memory of Mary Leta Coleman Oyler, please visit our flower store.
+To order memorial trees or send flowers to the family in memory of Leta Coleman Oyler, please visit our flower store.

-Visits: 322
+Visits: 1580

 This site is protected by reCAPTCHA and the